ridwanspace/restful-fastapi-guideline/sources/fastapi_guidelines/refine_prompt.md

 ---

+Before, start transforming, you can refer to @app/docs/03_intermediate/08-best-practices/page.mdx to understand the same structure and format.

-**Now, transform and modify the
+**Now after you have understood the structure and format, transform and modify the
 <provided_documentation>
-@app/docs/03_intermediate/09-examples/analytics-api/page.mdx
+@app/docs/03_intermediate/09-examples/social-media-api/page.mdx
 </provided_documentation>

 following these Vue.js excellence standards.
 Make it progressive, accessible, and comprehensive for developers of all levels.**

-Before, start transforming, you can refer to @app/docs/03_intermediate/08-best-practices/page.mdx to understand the same structure and format.